 Excellent written and verbal communications skills

-Ability to manage multiple projects simultaneously in a deadline-driven environment
+Ability to manage multiple projects simultaneously and produce high-quality work in a deadline-driven environment

 English language proficiency